 You pass by a river, a rivulet or a water stream and marvel at some of the anglers, fishing across the banks or in the stream itself.
 Motivated enough, you too decide to be an angler.
 After thorough research, you are ready to leave the tackle shop with a reputed brand fishing rod, reel, and line.
 Well, what about lures?
 You have missed one of the most important and critical parts that will complete your fishing gear – different types of fishing lure.

 A lure resembles a live bait.
 Made of plastic or metal, colorful and shiny, they are used to attract fishes.
-When the lure is tossed in the water and retrieved using a fishing line, it creates erratic movements similar to that created by aquatic creatures on which the fishes feed.
+When the lure is tossed into the water and retrieved using a fishing line, it creates erratic movements similar to that created by aquatic creatures on which the fishes feed.

 Fishing lures are as old as the art of fishing itself.
 The Chinese and Egyptians used them as early as 2000 B.C.
 In primitive ages, lures were handmade of bone and bronze by craftsmen and were thin but strong.
 In the 1900s, fishing lures were commercialized in the USA and thanks to the obsession of anglers with fishing lures, today there are different types of fishing lure available in the market.

 While shopping for lures you must take into consideration few points – the fishing area, the water conditions, the target depth of the water body, the target species and the time of the day when you are planning to fish.
-We will guide you through the basics of a lures, types of fishing lure, and their applications, so that the next time you go out to buy, you will know exactly what to look for.
+We will guide you through the basics of a lure, types of fishing lure, and their applications, so that the next time you go out to buy, you will know exactly what to look for.

 Properties of Fishing Lures, That You Should Know!